gu-fan/autotype.vim/README.rst

 ..

-    Yes, Vim will type for you.
+    Yes, Vim will work for you.

     -- autotype.vim